stephenhay/rdw-code-examples/README.md

-rdw-code-examples
+Responsive Design Workflow Code Examples
 =================

-Code examples from my book Responsive Design Workflow.
+Code examples from my book [Responsive Design Workflow](http://www.responsivedesignworkflow.com).

-Please note that these examples will probably only make sense within the context of [the book](http://www.responsivedesignworkflow.com).
+Please note that these examples will probably only make sense within the context of the book.

 Each example is meant to demonstrate a specific aspect of the workflow.
 In chapters 8, 9, 10, and 11, the "design" is a quick one-off and is simply intended to support the code explained in the chapter.
 The CSS, for example, is irrelevant and is not intended for study.